CLARKBENHAM/CLARKBENHAM.github.io/content/posts/mats_cb.md

 - Optimization: Average embeddings across token locations for efficiency
 - Probe averaging techniques
 - Linear probes (logistic regression) provide computational benefits
-- Adversarial training loop: attack against all previous probes and predictions, then probe train against all previous attack text.
+- Adversarial training loop: gradient descent attack against all previous probes and predictions to create new attack text with softprompts.
+Then train new probe against cumulative attack text.
 - Loss: attack is bad plus Log entropy of probe predictions

 ## 3. Technical Implementation

 ### 3.1 Dataset Selection
 - Need for meaningful harmful vs. non-harmful distinctions.
 Model must use it's own intelligence to cause harm, not repeat back what user said.
-- dataset quality: should be toughest epsilon % of real distribution.
+- Dataset quality: should be toughest epsilon % of real distribution.
 - Random ChatGPT queries from HarmBench and WildChat
-- Testing methodology focused on bad outputs where model failed to self-censor
-- Aside: test set duplication and mis-labeling acceptable.
-Multiple completions for similar prompts or incorrect labels maintained for comparison.
+- Aside: test set duplication and mis-labeling is acceptable.
+Multiple completions for similar prompts or incorrect labels maintained for comparison with other methods.
+We don't care about absolute performance only relative difference across other authors or our ablations.
 Real life long tail not as applicable if have hard test set.

 ### 3.2 Loss Measurement Design
 - Goal: Accurately identify if output bad, have gradient, be fast
-- Used KL divergence between original and new predictions at each index.
+- Used KL divergence between original and new predictions at each index of completed prompt.
+	-	Single forward pass no generation to evaluate. input=[Softprompt, Original Text Prompt, Models original generation], loss=KL(original_generation_tokens, new_generation_log_probs)
-- Limitations of alternative loss functions:
+- Limitations of alternative loss functions (see section 4):
   - Why simple classification losses fail (incorrect or attacker just fools grader)
-  - Challenges with direct output comparison (full generation vs 1 pass slower)
+  - Challenges with direct output comparison (full generation vs 1 pass slower; again have to align on rules)
   - Need for balanced detection vs false positives

 ### 3.3 Attack Space Definition